 It runs in front of the sacrum, external iliac vessels, the left sacral plexus, left ureter, and the left piriformis muscle (a pear shaped external hip rotator that divides the greater sciatic foramen into two openings).
 It also lies anterior to the posterior abdominal wall (quadratus lumborum, iliacus, iliac crest).
-Laterally is the vas deferens/ovary.
+Laterally is the ductus deferens/ovary.
 Superior to it are loops of the ileum, and anterior to it are the bladder and uterus (in the female).
-It is usually around 40cm in length, lengthens with age and is a significant site of water absorption from the faeces.

 The sigmoid colon usually lies within the pelvis, but can be displaced into the abdomen due to its relatively mobile nature.
 The sigmoid colon receives its blood supply from the two to five sigmoidal branches of the inferior mesenteric artery, which is a branch of the abdominal aorta at L3.
 The venous drainage of the sigmoid colon follows the arterial supply and venous blood is drained by the inferior mesenteric vein.
 Lymphatic drainage follows the course of the inferior mesenteric vessels.